WHY CHOOSE MSN?

 MSN provides a robust reporting package to support data-driven decision making.
 While certain standard data elements are included in each Client’s monthly reports, this information can also be customized to meet Client-specific needs and supported by agile report options to drill down regarding areas of concern.
 Performance measures are also reported over time to facilitate a rapid review of trends.

-In addition, some MSN Clients had complex data analysis needs beyond billing and collections. advyzeBI is available on a subscription basis for those organizations seeking to integrate data from multiple sources, including unstructured clinical data, financial and scheduling platforms.
+In addition, some MSN Clients have complex data analysis needs beyond billing and collections.
+MSN provides advyzeBI on a subscription basis for those organizations seeking to integrate data from multiple sources, including unstructured clinical data, financial and scheduling platforms.

 MSN QCDR Clients benefit from the following services: